"Action on Steroids"

 Thus, MOVIEGUIDE® advises caution for older children and young teenagers.
 With a little editing and a stronger biblical perspective, TRANSFORMERS could have been a superb movie.
 As it is, the movie is still very entertaining and compelling, though the high-octane action wears out its welcome a little bit at the end.

+In TRANSFORMERS, a science fiction action thriller based on the popular children’s toys and cartoons, an evil race of mechanical beings, the Decepticons, come to Earth looking for the lost All Spark that can control or save the universe.
+The Decepticons have destroyed a planet of related mechanical beings, the Autobots.
+Remnants of the Autobots have come to Earth looking for the All Spark.
+One of the Autobots befriends Sam, the teenage grandson of an arctic explorer, who unknowingly has the key to finding the All Spark.
+An intergalactic battle takes place, with the future of Earth at stake.
 TRANSFORMERS is action on steroids.
 The storyline effectively uses the cartoon history given to it.
 Michael Bay, Stephen Spielberg and the writers have enriched the story with very clearly stated moral, redemptive and heroic elements.
 Regrettably, the movie also has references to Zen Buddhism, science fiction creation stories with a humanist perspective, a dualistic view of good and evil, implied teenage sexuality, and plenty of mostly lightweight foul language.
 Also, the ending is a little weak and runs on too long.
 Thus, MOVIEGUIDE® advises caution for older children and young teenagers.